 |

-Swap the left front tire/wheel assembly and the left rear tire/wheel assembly and replace the left front tire.
+Swap the left front tire and wheel assembly with the left rear tire and wheel assembly and replace the left front tire.

 |